18 Aug How Do Conversations Improve Learning and Help Change to Stick?

 Have you had a conversation like that before?
 Has someone helped you to see things differently?
 Have you had an ‘a-ha’ moment that changed the way you thought about the world?
 It’s amazing how many such moments happen during conversation.
 Conversation is the oldest form of learning, and the most natural.
 Seeing things through other people’s eyes, being guided by their questions, takes us to unexpected places that we may have struggled to reach on our own.
 And when we arrive, we can’t undo the experience, erase the memory, and pretend that we haven’t seen something new, which permanently affects the way we see the world from that moment on.

 Conversation is a powerful force for learning and change.
-Yet in most e-learning, conversation is absent, unless it’s introduced via a social layer.
+Yet in most digital learning, conversation is absent, unless it’s introduced via a social layer.
 In blended learning, facilitators of live sessions often miss a trick and spend too much time talking, and not enough time encouraging others to talk.
+And they miss the opportunity to activate meaningful behavior change.
 To make sure your learning initiatives are afforded the benefits of conversation, you have to plan for them deliberately.
 Here are some things you may wish to try …

 Prepare your learners for conversation